salman-shaikh7/Loading-Taxi-Data-into-Google-Cloud-SQL-2.5/README.md

 ```

 There should be 14 such trips returned.
 Again, these trips warrant further exploration.
 There may be a reasonable explanation for why the fares take on negative numbers.
-However, it's up to the data engineer to ensure there are no bugs in the data pipeline that would cause such a result.

 Finally, let's investigate the payment_type column.